 Plastics

-HDPE, LDPE, and Polypropylene are the most common plastics used for making frozen food packaging.
-These types of plastic can withstand a wide range of temperatures, making them perfect to store perishable goods like groceries or meats.
+HDPE, LDPE, and Polypropylene are the most commonly used plastics in the manufacture of frozen food packaging.
+These types of plastic can withstand a wide range of temperatures, making them ideal for storing perishable goods, such as groceries or meat.
 They also prevent them from being damaged by outside elements during transportation to and from the grocery store.

 PE

 Polyethylene (PE) films are a good choice for food distribution during transportation, handling, and storage.
-Not only do they offer significant resistance to low-temperature conditions like -40 degrees Fahrenheit but also provide high mechanical strength with puncture capability during cold weather seasons.
+Not only do they offer significant resistance to low-temperature conditions, such as -40 degrees Fahrenheit, but they also provide high mechanical strength with puncture resistance during cold weather seasons.

 Custom Packaging Solutions

 When considering any food product design, think of ways to build a better mousetrap with your product.
 You won’t need a radical change for it to make an impact.
-In fact, subtle changes often give packaging the best results.
+In fact, subtle changes often yield the best results for packaging.

 At SmashBrand, this is and always will be a part of our design-to-print process.
 Let’s give you a taste of what that looks like.